linlyu97/Data-Acquisition-IoT/README.md

     <figcaption> <strong>Table 1:</strong> Characteristics of DHT11 and the reference sensor  </figcaption>
 </figure>
 <p> MQ-2</p>
+From the table below, we can see that it has wide detecting scope, fast response and high sensitivity.
 <figure>
   <center>
     <img src="pics/mq-2.png" width = "420" height = "250"  class="center">